-A USB Key/Thumb Drive with no password protection4 containing a .pdf of each final trial exhibit and final deposition transcript that will be read in place of live testimony.
-The file name of each exhibit shall be P-1 or D-1, P-2 or D-2, etc.

-For deposition transcripts, if the Court has sustained an objection, the entire objected-to portion of the transcript should be redacted in its entirety.
+A USB Key/Thumb Drive with no password protection5 containing a .pdf of each final trial exhibit and final deposition transcript that will be read in place of live testimony.
+The file name of each exhibit shall be P-1 or D-1, P-2 or D-2, etc. For deposition transcripts, if the Court has sustained an objection, the entire objected-to portion of the transcript should be redacted in its entirety.
 If the Court has overruled an objection, and that objection is included in the transcript, the parties should remove/redact the objection from the transcript.
-Real-time objections within designated excerpts of deposition transcripts, which the parties did not include as part of their objections included with their pre-trial submissions, must also be removed/redacted from the transcripts.
+Objections within designated excerpts of deposition transcripts, which the parties did not object as part of their pre-trial submissions, must also be removed/redacted from the transcripts.